harryganz/harryganz.github.io/_posts/2025-10-26-surface-linux.md

 ## The Problem with Windows

  The problem with the Surface Pro is software.
 That is not to say that Windows is a bad operating system.
-There are plenty of linux purists who will dump on Windows for any and all reasons, but I am not among them.
+There are plenty of Linux purists who will dump on Windows for any and all reasons, but I am not among them.
  Windows is a decent desktop environment with a UX that is very easy for people familiar with it to use.
  Sure, it didn't have an officially supported package manager until far too recently (2020), and its default terminal is not POSIX compliant, but, for most people that is not very important.
 The real problem